m-mdy-m/Xprz/README.md

 For detailed documentation on XPress and its various features, refer to the documents provided in the `doc` folder of the package.
 The documentation offers comprehensive explanations, usage examples, and best practices to maximize the potential of XPress in your projects.

+## Benefits of Using XPress

+- **Productivity**: XPress simplifies complex tasks, allowing developers to focus on building features rather than managing boilerplate code.

+- **Scalability**: With built-in support for middleware, routing, and database integration, XPress facilitates the development of scalable web applications.

+- **Flexibility**: XPress offers flexibility in choosing database options, middleware, and package integrations, enabling developers to tailor their applications to specific requirements.

+- **Community Support**: Backed by a vibrant community of developers, XPress benefits from ongoing improvements, updates, and contributions.

+- **Performance**: Optimized for performance, XPress ensures that web applications built with it deliver fast and responsive user experiences.

 ## Bugs and Feedback

-If you encounter any bugs or have feedback or suggestions for improvement, please open an issue on the [GitHub repository](https://github.com/your-username/your-repository).
+If you encounter any bugs or have feedback or suggestions for improvement, please open an issue on the [GitHub repository](https://github.com/m-mdy-m/XprsJS).

 ## License

 XPress is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/m-mdy-m/XprsJS/blob/main/LICENSE) file for details.